 The From header (

 hello@yourapp.com) and the Return-Path (bounces@mail.yourapp.com) serve completely different purposes.
 The From header is what recipients see.
 The Return-Path is where bounces go and what SPF checks.
-Changing your From address does not affect SPF alignment — only the Return-Path domain matters for SPF.Using the root domain instead of a subdomain
+Changing your From address does not affect SPF alignment — only the Return-Path domain matters for SPF.Enabling the toggle before the CNAME is valid

 Forgetting to update SPF when changing providers